ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 console.log(foo(1, 2)(3)); // 6
 ```

-we compile it using the symbolic link to the babel compiler and save the output to a file
+we compile it using the symbolic link to our version of the babel compiler and save the output to a file
 `src/tan-liu-article/salida.cjs`:

 ```